Malawi women's national football team

-The Malawi women's national football team, nicknamed "the Scorchers", represents Malawi in international women's association football.
-Established in the early 2000s, and is controlled by the Football Association of Malawi (FAM), the team has qualified for the Women's Africa Cup of Nations for the first time in 2026 but has yet to appear at the FIFA Women's World Cup.
-Its most notable achievement is winning the 2023 COSAFA Women's Championship.
+The Malawi women's national football team, nicknamed the Scorchers, represents Malawi in international women's association football.
+Established in the early 2000s, and is controlled by the Football Association of Malawi (FAM), the team qualified for the Women's Africa Cup of Nations for the first time in 2026.
+Its most notable achievements are winning the 2023 COSAFA Women's Championship and qualifying for the FIFA Women's World Cup, in 2027.

 History

 2002–2010: Formation and Early Years

 The Malawi women's national football team was established in the early 2000s, during a period when many African nations were forming women's teams.
 Malawi made its first appearance on the international stage in April 2002, participating in the inaugural COSAFA Women's Championship held in Harare, Zimbabwe.
 In their first official match on 20 April 2002, they were defeated 8–0 by neighboring Zambia.
 The team recorded its first victory in the following match, defeating Lesotho 3–0, before losing to the hosts in the final match of the tournament.

 In 2004, Malawi took part in its first qualifying campaign for the African Women's Championship, advancing past Uganda by walkover before losing 9–0 on aggregate to Ethiopia.
 A second attempt in 2006 was unsuccessful, although the team earned its first point with a scoreless draw against Benin in the second leg.
 From that period until the 2010s, Malawi competed primarily at the regional level, participating in the COSAFA Women's Championship.